-In the certificate program, students learn the skills necessary for an entry-level technician's position.
+Learn the skills necessary to become an entry-level technician!
 The program combines classroom and practical training with on-the-job work experience.
-Students become familiar with the latest technology and earn a certificate.
+You'll become familiar with the latest technology, earn a certificate and work as an apprentice technician.
 Students gain skills that directly apply to the field of study, prepare for ASE exams and work toward full-time employment.

-TH LAB CR
+Course Code Title TH LAB CR

 AUTO1011M Maintenance and Light Repair 2 8 4

 AUTO1012M Electrical Systems 3 9 6

 AUTO1021M Steering and Suspension Systems 3 6 5

 AUTO1032M Brake Systems 2 6 4

+Sub-Total Credits 10 29 19

-• Total al Credits - 19
+Total Credits · 19